ReadyBin/underConstruction/en/README.md

 	- Start **Vishnu.exe** in the ReadyBin/Vishnu.bin directory.<br/>
 	<span  style="font-size:14px;">Note 1: If Windows wants to install the appropriate DotNet runtime, please follow the instructions and then restart Vishnu.<br />
 	<span style="font-size:14px;">Note 2: When the message appears
-	 "The computer has been protected by Windows", please click once on<br />Go to "More information" and allow Vishnu to start.</span>
+	 "The computer has been protected by Windows", please click once on<br /> "More information" and allow Vishnu to start.</span>

 ## Demos
 The **DemoJobs** subdirectory contains the job definitions of a number of interesting demonstration jobs.